Disbudding Goats

 Disbudding goats is a task to understand before breeding, if you are preparing to keep a milking doe.
 Early disbudding makes the horn buds unable to become full-sized horns.

-Some goat owners may choose to wait until later to castrate, giving the urethra more time to mature.
+For males with a future as companion animals, most goat owners prefer to wait 3 to 4 months before castrating, to allow the urethra time to mature.
 This can lessen the chance of urinary calculi forming later in life.

 How to Disbud a Goat

 Holding the sweet and small goat kid in your arms is a joy.
-It is probably the best part of raising goats.
+It’s probably the best part of raising goats.
 And then the harder parts of goat rearing arrive.
-Tagging the babies with your farm tags and state or local herd tags isn’t too bad.
-Some farms can skip this entirely if the animal is not leaving the property for shows or markets.
+Tattooing ears or tail webs isn’t too bad.
+Some farms can skip this entirely if the animal isn’t leaving the property for shows or markets.

-Learning how to disbud a goat properly before trying it for yourself is very important, for this reason.
-Done correctly, the process is quick, and the goat kid is back nursing his doe in just a few minutes.
+Learning how to disbud a goat properly before trying it for yourself is essential.
+Done correctly, the process is quick, and the goat kid is back nursing his dam in just a few minutes.

-What Tools Do You Need For Disbudding a Goat?
+What Tools Do You Need For Disbudding Goats?

 • Ice bag

-The disbudding box is a wooden box, not much bigger than the goat kid.
+A disbudding box is a wooden box, not much bigger than the goat kid.
 The kid fits snugly into the box and the head is placed through the cut-out opening.
-A lid is closed leaving only the head protruding.
-The box holds the kid securely for disbudding and tattooing or tagging the ears.
+A lid is closed, leaving only the head protruding.
+The box holds the kid securely for disbudding and tattooing the ears.

-It is possible although probably not the best idea to have one person hold the kid tightly while the other person burns the horn buds with the disbudding iron.
+If a disbudding isn’t available, it’s possible, although probably not the best idea, to have one person hold the kid tightly while the other person burns the horn buds with the disbudding iron.
 Whenever possible, use the disbudding box.

-The disbudding iron is an electric tool with a handle and long metal rod that becomes extremely hot.
+A disbudding iron is an electric or propane tool with a handle and long metal rod that becomes extremely hot.
 The enclosed end of the metal rod is held against the horn bud, long enough to stop any growth, but not for too long, or infection or brain damage can occur.

 A well-stocked farm first aid kit, containing an antibacterial spray (Vetericyn Antibacterial Wound Spray is our choice), gauze, and other products should always be close at hand when working with animals.